annaesvensson/yellow-help/1-en/api-for-developers.md

 ### Small layout system

 You can customise the appearance of your website with HTML and CSS.
-Fortunately you don't have to learn a web framework, but can use normal CSS.
-For sophisticated things there's the API.
+Fortunately you don't have to learn a web framework, but can use normal HTML and CSS.
+For sophisticated layouts there's an API for developers.
 This allows you to access content files, create control structures and most of it will probably seem pretty familiar to you as a developer.
 We are using the same API everywhere, from layout files to extensions.
-It's worth taking a look at the small layout system sooner or later.
+It's worth taking a look at the layout system sooner or later.
 [Learn more about layouts](how-to-customise-a-layout) and [themes](how-to-customise-a-theme).

 ### Built-in web server